stefanofa/awesome/TOPICS.md

 *   [statelyai/xstate](https://github.com/statelyai/xstate) - Actor-based state management & orchestration for complex app logic.

-## create

-*   [pcaversaccio/createx](https://github.com/pcaversaccio/createx) - Factory smart contract to make easier and safer usage of the `CREATE` and `CREATE2` EVM opcodes as well as of `CREATE3`-based (i.e. without an initcode factor) contract creations.

 ## create2

 *   [pcaversaccio/createx](https://github.com/pcaversaccio/createx) - Factory smart contract to make easier and safer usage of the `CREATE` and `CREATE2` EVM opcodes as well as of `CREATE3`-based (i.e. without an initcode factor) contract creations.